 Next, create a thought leadership content strategy.
 You don’t want to create content that solves no problem for the reader.

 Therefore, to get insight on the questions your target audience have, conduct keyword research.
-Another way to get content ideas is to pay attention to communities like quora, reddit, or plain ol’ Google.
-As your audience then grows, you could simply ask your audience to share their problems.
+Another way to get content ideas is to pay attention to communities like Quora, Reddit, or plain ol’ Google.
+As your audience then grows, you could simply ask them to share their problems.

-After compiling some content ideas, set SMART goals and identify your preferred visibility channels to create a workable strategy.
+After compiling content ideas, set SMART goals and identify your preferred visibility channels to create a workable thought leadership strategy.